BEST STARTS FOR KIDS

 If your child cries, you come back

 You're setting up a bad routine if you come back.
 E.g.: That being: I scream: You come back.
 Therefore I scream.

-This is setting your child up to continue to have separation issues.
+You can be unknowingly setting your child up to continue to have separation issues...
 Big time.